 2025 Green Brewery & Distillery Forum

-This event is hosted by the Hawai‘i State Energy Office (HSEO), Hawai‘i Energy, and the U.S. Department of Energy’s Western Region Onsite Energy Technical Assistance Partnership (TAP) and Industrial Training and Assessment Centers (ITAC) teams.
+This event was hosted by the Hawai‘i State Energy Office (HSEO), Hawai‘i Energy, and the U.S. Department of Energy’s Western Region Onsite Energy Technical Assistance Partnership (TAP) and Industrial Training and Assessment Centers (ITAC) teams.

 To apply to become a Green Brewery or Distillery, complete the checklist on the HGBP 10-Entry Level page.
+For businesses that want to proceed to the next level, you are welcome to complete the full checklist that we are piloting this year.

 Agenda